 Roosevelt Row is downtown Phoenix’s walkable arts district, home to art galleries, restaurants, bars and boutique shops in a landscape dotted by colorful street art.

 You'll find an eclectic mix of bars and restaurants throughout Roosevelt Row.
-When we're craving food in the area, we like to get jerk chicken and a daiquiri at Jamaican restaurant The Breadfruit & Rum Bar; giant pancakes at iconic brunch spot Matt's Big Breakfast; or elevated French fare in the historic Farish House; Moroccan-inspired bites at Fez; elevated Southern food at The Larder + The Delta; intimate new American at First & Last; an art-inspired dinner at Match Market + Bar; and coffee at Kähvi Coffee + Cafe.
+When we're craving food in the area, we go for the giant pancakes at iconic brunch spot Matt's Big Breakfast; French fare in the historic Farish House; Moroccan-inspired bites at Fez; elevated Southern food at The Larder + The Delta; intimate new American at First & Last; an art-inspired dinner at Match Market + Bar; and coffee at Kähvi Coffee + Cafe.

 Of course, you can always get food with downtown's best craft beers and cocktails as well.
-If we're having a night out in Roosevelt Row, we're going to stop by The Churchill, Arizona Wilderness Brewing Co., The Vig Fillmore, Angel's Trumpet Ale House, or Pedal Haus Downtown.
+For beer, you can't go wrong at Greenwood Brewing, Arizona Wilderness Brewing Co., Angel's Trumpet Ale House, or Pedal Haus Downtown.
 If you're looking for a craft cocktail, try From the Rooftop, Palma, Rough Rider, or Sake Haus.

 You'll find an array of local foods, snacks, gifts and more at the Downtown Phoenix Farmer's Market as well.

 It's nearly impossible to turn a corner on Roosevelt Row without seeing a mural.
 Local artists such as La Morena, Ashley Macias, Thomas "Breeze" Marcus, and Lalo Cota have helped to make downtown Phoenix a beautiful, expressive place to be.
 1½ Street Mural Project next to The Churchill is the best place to see an array of street art, but we've got some other suggestions as well.
 Check out our favorite murals around town, as well as our favorite murals at hotels too.